 2. We support advocacy and accountability for improved investment in health

-Working with local government, civil society organisations, and accountability groups, we advocate for the prioritisation of health within government budgets.
-We support those groups to hold governments to account for their resource allocation and expenditure commitments.
+We support local government, civil society organisations, and accountability groups to hold governments to account for how they allocate and spend funds.
 For example:

-- We analyse and package evidence on the importance of investing in family planning and maternal health, and present it to parliamentarians and decision-makers at national and sub-national levels.
+- We analyse and package evidence on the importance of investing in health and present it to parliamentarians and decision-makers at national and sub-national levels.
+For example:

-- We build capacity of civil society groups to undertake budget analysis to assess the extent to which budget allocations align with national or sub-national priorities and commitments, and budget tracking to monitor how allocated funds are being disbursed and used.
+- We build the capacity of civil society groups to analyse budgets to assess the extent to which budget allocations align with national or sub-national priorities and commitments, and track budgets to monitor how allocated funds are being disbursed and used.
+For example:

 - We provide technical expertise to accountability coalitions to hold their governments accountable for commitments made as part of international and national initiatives, such as FP2020, or the Global Financing Facility.

-- We demystify financing and economic arguments in health by presenting evidence in accessible ways for diverse audiences including the media and civil society, thus enabling them to make the case for additional funding and hold government to account for how this is spent.
+- We demystify financing and economic arguments in health by presenting evidence in accessible ways for diverse audiences including the media and civil society, so that they can make the case for additional funding and hold government to account for how this is spent.

 3. We support strategies to increase financial risk protection

 We help design and implement innovative demand-side financing schemes, as well as leverage existing health financing mechanisms, such as health insurance or fee waiver schemes, to ensure that those most in need can access essential health services.
 For example:

 - We design and implement voucher programmes to reduce the direct and indirect financial barriers to accessing maternal health and family planning services.

 - In Nigeria, we supported Jigawa State government to design a benefit package for health insurance schemes which included comprehensive family planning services.